raspberrypilearning/astro-pi-flight-case-mk2/en/step_2.md

 **Part 1: Flight Unit front panel**

-This is the standard case front panel, like the ones on the ISS.
+Here is the standard case front panel, like the ones on the ISS.
 It has a square hole in the top-right corner **for the Kemet PIR sensor**.

 Version 1:  10mm button holes, for use with the buttons used on the ISS Flight Units